Travelbound logo

 Tour Classics School Trip To Rome & The Bay Of Naples

-Take your classics class to Italy and combine the archaeological sites of Rome at the heart of the Empire with the preserved Roman cities of the Bay of Naples.
+Take your classics students to Italy and combine the archaeological sites of Rome at the heart of the Empire with preserved Roman cities on this Classics school trip to Rome and the Bay of Naples.

 Learn more